mroi/video-tools/README.md

 Processes XML exports from Final Cut Pro X to report some of my personal pet peeves in projects, like forgotten keywords.

+**fcpcompress.fish**
+A collection of [Fish shell](https://fishshell.com) code snippets that are helpful when compressing media inside a Final Cut Pro X project for archiving.

 In addition, a [Nix flake](https://nixos.wiki/wiki/Flakes) allows to build the following externally hosted tools: